jrmoulton/jrmoulton-web/content/about.md

 - Designing a keyboard from scratch.
 This includes

-  - Designing with 3d modeling software the housing
+  - Designing the housing with 3d modeling software
-  - Designing the PCB (I'll have someone else print it)
+  - Designing the PCB
-  - Writing the firmware from kind of scratch in rust.
+  - Writing the firmware (from kind of scratch) in rust.

 - Building the blog engine that I'll use to make this blog awesome (or at least as aweosme as a programming blog can be).